 The Company accounts for income taxes under ASC 740 Income Taxes ("ASC 740").
 ASC 740 requires the recognition of deferred tax assets and liabilities for both the expected impact of differences between the financial statement and tax basis of assets and liabilities and for the expected future tax benefit to be derived from tax loss and tax credit carry forwards.
 ASC 740 additionally requires a valuation allowance to be established when it is more likely than not that all or a portion of deferred tax assets will not be realized.
-Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
+As of December 31, 2022 and 2021, the Company had a full valuation allowance against the deferred tax assets.